Sparse regularization of inverse problems by operator-adapted frame thresholding: Introduction

 We point out, that the three variants of sparse regularization (mentioned above) are equivalent if orthonormal bases are used instead of frames, but they are fundamentally different in the redundant case.

-As the main theoretical results in this paper we show that the thrid variant of sparse regularization, which we call \emph{BFD-thresholding}, defines a convergent regularization method and we derive linear convergence rates for sparse solutions.
+As the main theoretical results in this paper we show that the third variant of sparse regularization, which we call \emph{DFD-thresholding}, defines a convergent regularization method and we derive linear convergence rates for sparse solutions.
 For the basis case, the same results follow from existing results of $\ell^1$-regularization \cite{daubechies2004iterative,grasmair2008sparse,grasmair2011necessary}.
 In the redundant case, the results follow from \cite{grasmair2011necessary} for the synthesis approach and from \cite{haltmeier2013stable} for the analysis approach.
-In case of BFD-thresholding, we are not aware of any results concerning convergence analysis or convergence rates.
+In case of DFD-thresholding, we are not aware of any results concerning convergence analysis or convergence rates.